arielril/basic-go-gl/README.md

 ## Result

-When running this example program, the program will create an white window and present 3 pair of lines.
-One red line, one blue line and one black line.
+When running this example program, the program will create an white window and present 2 squares (cars) with spinning sirens (X).
+One car is blue and the other is red.

 You can press `q` or `ESC` to quit the program.